Parameter Inference for Degenerate Diffusion Processes: Numerical Studies

 where $\theta = (\beta, \sigma) \in \Theta = (0, \infty) \times (0, \infty)$ is the parameter vector.
 In agreement with practice, we assume that only discrete observations of the smoothest component, $q_{0:n}$, are available, with an equidistant step-size $\Delta_n$.
 We compute the following two estimators based on two different discretisation schemes:

-where $p_{1} (\theta ; q_{0:n})$ is the approximate likelihood of the observations as obtained by use of Kalman filter in the setting of our locally Gaussian scheme (\ref{eq:lg_hypo_II}), and $p_{2} (\theta ; q_{0:n})$ is a different approximate likelihood obtained in the setting of the following conditionally Gaussian scheme that omits correction terms of order $\mathcal{O}(\Delta_n^2)$ (resp.~$\mathcal{O}(\Delta_n^3)$) from the stochastic Taylor expansion of the drift function of component $p$ (resp.~$q$):
+where $p_{1} (\theta ; q_{0:n})$ is the approximate likelihood of the observations as obtained by use of Kalman filter in the setting of our locally Gaussian scheme (\ref{eq:lg_hypo_II}):

+and $p_{2} (\theta ; q_{0:n})$ is a different approximate likelihood obtained in the setting of the following conditionally Gaussian scheme that omits higher-order correction terms of order $\mathcal{O}(\Delta_n^2)$ and $\mathcal{O}(\Delta_n^3)$ from the stochastic Taylor expansion of the drift function of component $p$ and $q$:

-We generate $100$ independent realisations of the dataset $q_{0:n}$ by sub-sampling trajectories obtained from scheme (\ref{eq:lg_hypo_II}) with a small step-size $10^{-4}$.
+We generate $50$ independent realisations of the dataset $q_{0:n}$ by sub-sampling trajectories obtained from scheme (\ref{eq:lg_hypo_II}) with a small step-size $10^{-4}$.
 We have chosen the scheme because it is expected to have a better accuracy than other classical schemes (such as Euler-Maruyama scheme) due to the higher order stochastic Taylor expansion of drift functions.
-We consider the following three high-frequency scenarios for the data: \begin{itemize} \item[] \textbf{Set I}. $n = 5 \cdot 10^5, \, \Delta_n = 10^{-3}, \, T (= n\Delta_n) =500$. \item[] \textbf{Set II}. $n = 2 \cdot 10^6, \, \Delta_n = 5 \cdot10^{-4}, \, T =10^3$. \item[] \textbf{Set III}. $n = 10^7, \, \Delta_n = 10^{-3}, \, T = 10^4$. \end{itemize}
+We consider the following three high-frequency scenarios for the data: \begin{itemize} \item[] \textbf{Set I}. $n = 5 \cdot 10^5, \, \Delta_n = 10^{-3}, \, T (= n \Delta_n) =500$. \item[] \textbf{Set II}. $n = 10^6, \, \Delta_n = 5 \cdot10^{-4}, \, {T=500} $. \item[] \textbf{Set III}. $n = 10^7, \, \Delta_n = 10^{-3}, \, T = 10^4$. \end{itemize}